 When PCB cards containing multiple ports are inserted into a rack in an enclosed cabinet, it is often necessary to provide airflow through the cabinet and over the cards.
-As seen in the graph of Figure 8, this is also very effective in further reducing the junction-to-ambient thermal resistance of each line driver.
+This is also very effective in reducing the junction-to-ambient thermal resistance of each line driver.
+To a limit, this thermal resistance can be reduced approximately 5°C/W for every 100lfpm of laminar airflow.